lynnlilu/lynnlilu.github.io/_publications/2019-10-poster-BatComm_poster-mobicom.md

 citation: 'Yang Bai, Jian Liu, Yingying Chen, Li Lu, Jiadi Yu.
 (2019). &quot;Poster: Inaudible High-throughput Communication Through Acoustic Signals.&quot; <i>ACM MobiCom 2019</i>.
 Los Cabos, Mexico. pp. 79:1-79:3. doi: 10.1145/3300061.3343405.'
 ---

-This work received a poster award of ACM MobiCom 2019.
+This work received the best runner-up poster award of ACM MobiCom 2019.

 This work was presented as a poster in ACM MobiCom 2019.
 ACM Annual International Conference on Mobile Computing and Networking is the top-level international conference in mobile networking and computing.
 ACM MobiCom is also a CCF-A conference.